Connecting to Hazelcast Viridian Clusters

 Before you Begin

-If you’re using a Viridian Dedicated cluster, you need to authorize clients to allow them to connect to your cluster.
+If you’re using a cluster on Cloud Dedicated, you need to authorize clients to allow them to connect to your cluster.

 Using a Preconfigured Client

-Your cluster comes with a downloadable client that’s preconfigured to connect to your cluster.
+Your cluster comes with the following clients, which are preconfigured to connect to your cluster:

 4. Follow the on-screen instructions.

-For a complete tutorial, see Hazelcast Viridian Hello World.
+For a complete tutorial, see the Cloud Hello World topic.

 The password that a client can use to access the private key file.